AlexAkmaev/Cpp-Intel-ilab/Triangle Intersect/Problem3_Vulkan/BUILD.md

 Click "Configure" and then "Generate".
 Now you have a directory with an .exe file that you can run.

 2. Go to the {PATH}/Problem3_Vulkan/build directory.
 Open the vulkanExamples.sln .
-In the window that opens, go to triangle folder, click right mouse-button and click "Assign to startup project".
+In the window that opens, go to triangle folder, click right mouse-button on it and click "Assign to startup project".
 Now run the triangle.cpp by pressing ctrl+F7 or ctrl+F5.
 There should be a new folder in the build directory - bin.

 3. Go to the bin/Debug folder.
-Move or copy the tests folder from {PATH}/Proble3_Vulkan directory in bin/Debug for convenience.
+Move or copy the tests folder from {PATH}/Problem3_Vulkan directory in bin/Debug for convenience.

 4. Open ConEmu, go to {PATH}/Problem3_Vulkan/build/bin/Debug.
 You can now run tests.